espnet/espnet/doc/espnet2_tutorial.md

 #### Decoder

-For the decoder, three types of blocks are available: stateless ('stateless'), RNN ('rnn') or MEGA ('mega').
+For the decoder, four types of blocks are available: stateless ('stateless'), RNN ('rnn'), MEGA ('mega') or RWKV ('rwkv').
 Contrary to the encoder, the parameters are shared across the blocks, meaning we only define define only one block here.
 The type of the stack of blocks is defined by passing the corresponding type string to the parameter `decoder`.
 The internal parts are defined by the config `decoder_conf` containing the following -optional- parameters:

     decoder_conf: